R v B (KG): Reasons of the court

-Lamer CJ, writing for the majority, held that the statements were admissible.
+Chief Justice Antonio Lamer, writing for the majority, held that the statements were admissible.
 He allowed the appeal and ordered a new trial.

 The principled exception to hearsay, as outlined in R v Khan and R v Smith, requires that the statement be reliable and necessary.
 Lamer CJ adopted these two criteria in formulating the test for admitting prior inconsistent statements.
 First, "if the statement is made under oath, solemn affirmation or solemn declaration following an explicit warning to the witness as to the existence of severe criminal sanctions for the making of a false statement".
 Second, "if the statement is videotaped in its entirety".
 Third, "if the opposing party, whether the Crown or the defence, has a full opportunity to cross‑examine the witness at trial respecting the statement".

 Lamer CJ also made clear that substitute reliability guarantors could be accepted in place of these strict guidelines, in certain cases.